Safe Return to School Plan

 Social-Emotional Learning (SEL)

 Student’s social and emotional needs will be met both through social-emotional learning curricula and with counseling intervention based on individual needs.
 All teachers will receive “refresher” training in ACEs/trauma informed care prior to the start of school.
-SEL/School Climate teams will continue to meet monthly before or after school in grades K-8, with stipends provided to 10-month staff to plan for Zones of Regulation (ZoR) implementation.
-Both Kent Island High School and Queen Anne’s County High School will participate in a Learning Collaborative through the National Center for Safe Supportive Schools (NCS3).
-The goal of the Learning Collaborative is to improve the integration of trauma-informed schools (TIS) and Cultural Responsiveness, Anti-Racism & Equity (CARE) efforts into comprehensive school mental health systems through our partnership with NCS3.
-In addition, staff at both high schools will have access to the SEL curriculum, Changing Perspectives.
+SEL/School Climate teams will continue to meet monthly, with stipends provided to 10-month staff to plan for Zones of Regulation (ZoR) and Changing Perspectives implementation.

 It is understood that there will be students who will be returning to school having experienced trauma during the school closures.
 These students will be a priority for therapeutic intervention and supportive counseling.
 Addressing social-emotional needs and skills will be an important component of recovery that will be necessary for academic achievement and success.